Online Degrees VS Traditional Degrees – Comparing the “Opportunity Cost"

 A benefit, profit, or value of something that must be given up to acquire or achieve something else.
 Since every resource (land, money, time, etc.) can be put to alternative uses, every action, choice, or decision has an associated opportunity cost.
 To read more: http://www.businessdictionary.com/definition/opportunity-cost.html

-Put even more simply, all our decisions matter.
-Let’s say you decide to earn your degree at a brick and mortar university.
+To put it even more simply, all of our decisions matter.
+Let’s say you decide to earn your degree at a traditional brick-and-mortar university.
 It’s a great environment, especially for the very young, but what if you are older, have a family, and a career.
 Now you must ask yourself if you really can juggle it all.

 - Wasting what could have been productive time with traffic hassles and long waits in between classes.

 - Battling to find parking anywhere remotely near the lecture hall.

 - Lack of flexibility around your work and travel schedule.

 - Struggling to take multiple courses at the same time.